mesosphere/universe/README.md

 ## Branches

-The default branch for this repository is `version-1.x`, which reflects the current schema for the Universe.
+The default branch for this repository is `version-2.x`, which reflects the current schema for the Universe.
 In the future, if the format changes significantly, there will be additional branches.

+This branch (version-1.x) has been deprecated, please use branch version-2.x instead.

-The `cli-tests` branch is used for integration testing by the [DCOS CLI](https://github.com/mesosphere/dcos-cli) and provides a fixed and well known set of packages to write tests against.
+The `cli-test-X` branches are used for integration testing by the [DCOS CLI](https://github.com/mesosphere/dcos-cli) and provide a fixed and well known set of packages to write tests against.

 ## Contributing a Package